aaryan-dharmadhikari/Year-3-Term-2-Imperial-Notes/Systems Performance Engineering/Performance Tracing & Profiling.md

 **Indirect tracing**
 - Idea: Some trace events are "dominated" by others (executed depending on their outcome)
+	- *Think of dominating as being the parent of some subsequent code*
 	- Think of it as intervals defined by the execution flow
 	- For example, control-flow instructions (if, else, for, while) dominate non-control-flow instructions (jumps are expensive!)
 	- By figuring out control flow path taken, we may gain insight into performance and let it direct what events to sample (eg where a jump went) and reverse engineer trace from that
-	- reduce overhead (sometimes)
+	- can be used to reduce overhead (sometimes)
 	- Fidelity and accuracy usually good (depending on the event and the indirection)
 ## Profiling
-*A characterization of a system in terms of the resources it spends in certain states.*
+*A characterisation of a system in terms of the resources it spends in certain states.*
 - Basically taking a trace and performing some aggregation over it
-	- This can be global- how long did th eprogram take end to end?
+	- This can be global- how long did the program take end to end?
-		- usually total cache misses, total CPU cyles, …
+		- usually total cache misses, total CPU cycles, …
 	- Or broken down by some other event
 		- Cycles per instruction, cache misses per line of code
-- **Information is lost** and it takes though as to what metrics we care about
+- **Information is lost** and it takes thought as to what metrics we care about
-- Provides post-mortem for easier interpretation, congitive load too high for tracing
+- Provides post-mortem for easier interpretation, cognitive load too high for tracing
 - lighter on the runtime in reduce perturbation (assuming aggregating is cheaper than dumping)
 	- Better to spend CPU cycles aggregating event and writing it to memory, memory access usually more expensive than CPU cycles